-15 Up-and-Coming Curvy Models Who You Should Know About
+15 Up-and-Coming Curvy Models You Should Know About

 Liris Crosse

 Crosse, a Maryland native, made history on the most recent season of "Project Runway" by becoming the show's first curvy model to win in the series' 16 seasons.
-Along with walking in New York Fashion Week and appearing in a spread of Marie Claire, as part of her "Project Runway" win," Crosse's career looks promising, with a recent campaign for Curve Couture Intimates a spread in World Bride's first-ever curvy bride issue.
+Crosse's career looks promising: In addition to walking in New York Fashion Week and appearing in a spread of Marie Claire as part of her "Project Runway" win, she landed a recent campaign for Curve Couture Intimates, a spread in World Bride's first-ever curvy bride issue.

-“I think it's a reluctance to embrace full-figured women because truthfully, a lot of people can't deal with the stigma of being plus-sized or fat or ... not being skinny,” Crosse told NBC News.
+“I think it's a reluctance to embrace full-figured women because truthfully, a lot of people can't deal with the stigma of being plus-sized or fat or...not being skinny,” Crosse told NBC News.
 “Some people view fat people or plus-sized people as grotesque or we shouldn't be seen, which isn't the case.”

 Candice Huffine

 Huffine, a former pageant queen from Washington D.C., was one of the first curvy models to make a splash in the modeling world.
 After beginning modeling at 16, as one of the first curvy models for her agency, Huffine landed a campaign with Lane Bryant.
 Her big break came in 2011 when she appeared in Vogue Italia's first curvy-model-featured cover in 10 years.
 After that, Huffine appeared in CR Fashion Book, Vogue, Harper's Bazaar and dozens of other well-respected fashion magazines.
-Along with modeling for designers like Christian Siriano and Prabal Gurung, one of Huffine's career highlights was when she appeared in the Pirelli Calendar, a legendary publication that has also established the careers of supermodels like Cindy Crawford and Naomi Campbell.
+Along with modeling for designers such as Christian Siriano and Prabal Gurung, one of Huffine's career highlights was appearing in the Pirelli Calendar, a legendary publication that has also established the careers of supermodels like Cindy Crawford and Naomi Campbell.

-"I think anytime you can debunk a myth or shatter stereotypes about a body that's not the traditional perception of a model or a runner, it's a huge win," she told Allure. "t’s a step forward to get to a place where everybody is completely comfortable with themselves, accepting of others, and appreciative of differences.
+"I think any time you can debunk a myth or shatter stereotypes about a body that's not the traditional perception of a model or a runner, it's a huge win," she told Allure.
+"It’s a step forward to get to a place where everybody is completely comfortable with themselves, accepting of others, and appreciative of differences.
 I will work tirelessly for the rest of my career to make that happen."

 Georgia Pratt

 Pratt, who was born and raised in Auckland, New Zealand, became interested in modeling after earning a college degree in fashion design, sparking her interest in the link between modeling and design.
-Her first modeling gig came after a family friend approached her at a BBQ and asked her to model for her clothing label.
-Since then, Pratt has modeled Lane Bryant, Christian Siriano, and Tome, as well as appeared in Elle and Dazed Korea.
+Her first modeling gig came after a family friend approached her at a barbecue and asked her to model for her clothing label.
+Since then, Pratt has modeled Lane Bryant, Christian Siriano, and Tome and has appeared in Elle and Dazed Korea.

-"That's a point of luxury — I have the option to have the biggest size, whereas [in other brands] the bigger size often isn't available so I'd have to just handle a size smaller that's maybe a little bit tight over the shoulder or something like that, where you're compromising," Pratt told Fader about the difference between designing for herself and wearing another designer's clothes.
+"That's a point of luxury—I have the option to have the biggest size, whereas [in other brands] the bigger size often isn't available so I'd have to just handle a size smaller that's maybe a little bit tight over the shoulder or something like that, where you're compromising," Pratt told Fader about the difference between designing for herself and wearing another designer's clothes.

 Sabina Karlsson

 Karlsson's career began at 4 years old when she was discovered at a Swedish hair salon for her freckles and red hair.
-She's since made a seamless transition from a child model, appearing in campaigns for H&M, Levis, and Lane Bryant (in an ad broadcast in Time's Square, no less).
-Karlsson has also walked in runway shows for big-name fashion designers like Betsy Johnson and Jean Paul Gaultier.
+She's since made a seamless transition from a child model to working in the big leagues, appearing in campaigns for H&M, Levi's, and Lane Bryant (in an ad broadcast in Times Square, no less).
+Karlsson has also walked in runway shows for big-name fashion designers including Betsey Johnson and Jean Paul Gaultier.

 “Now that the market is more accepting of people who are different, I hope designers will embrace even more plus-size girls, shorter girls, Asian girls, black girls, mixed girls,” Karlsson told Vogue.
 “All we need is for one person to really commit to making the change.”